 - Let the cookies cool for about 5 to 10 minutes on the baking sheet before moving them to a cooling rack to cool completely before dipping in chocolate.
 Let the baking sheet cool completely before making another batch of cookies.

-- Temper the chocolate for dipping, dip, and let the cookies cool on a rack.1-2 pounds dark chocolate
+- Temper the chocolate for dipping, dip, and let the cookies cool on a rack.1 to 2 pounds dark chocolate

 - Spritz cookies can be stored at room temperature for several days.

-If you make these chocolate peppermint spritz cookies, please leave a comment here or share a pic with me on Instagram!
+If you make these chocolate peppermint spritz cookies or just want to chat about tempering chocolate, please leave a comment here.

 Week 1: New Year new recipe – blueberry galette